AlaminSarkerFRII/AlaminSarkerFRII/README.md

 I am an enthusiastic developer who like to explore new technologies in order to keep a pace with the competitive world.

-- 🔭 I’m currently working on next.js Projects
+- 🔭 I’m currently working on FRII
 - 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about React.js Development, MERN Stack Development
 - 📫 How to reach me: alamin.sarker4241@gmail.com
 - 😄 Pronouns: Developer
 - ⚡ Fun fact: staying with new things
+- 😄 Very Interested in AI

 <!-- profile view -->